knative/docs/docs/versioned/install/installing-gateway-api.md

 # Installing Gateway API for Knative

-This guide shows how to install the Kubernetes Gateway API.
+This page shows how to install the Kubernetes Gateway API.
 You can install either the standard or experimental Gateway API channel.

 ## Before you begin